 Vanilla essential oil is either an oleoresin, absolute, or CO2 extract.
-Pure vanilla essential oil doesn’t actually exist.
-You CAN make vanilla-scented oil!
+Pure vanilla EO doesn’t exist but you CAN make vanilla-scented oil!

 There is nothing more heavenly than the smell of real vanilla.